moatorres/my-react-lib-plus/README.md

 This will create a symlink named _your-project-folder/node_modules/my-react-lib-plus_ that links to your local copy of the `my-react-lib-plus` project. 🎉

-### Usage
+### ⚙️ Usage

-Create a new 📂 folder inside `src/components` for your component and start building.
+Create a new folder inside `src/components` for your component and start building.

-Make sure to 🔌 import/export it from `src/components/index.js` once you're ready
+Make sure to import/export your components from the `src/components/index.js` file.

 **@ src/components/index.js**